 Method 2 – System Backup Using External Drive

-Windows provides an option to do backup from the settings.
+Windows provides an option to do a backup from the settings.
 The settings help the user add an external drive and turn on the schedule to take regular backups from the local system to the external drive.

 - Open the settings using the search bar located on the start menu.